Environmental Health and Safety trainings are listed below by content area.

 Resident Advisor Training (Includes Hands-on Fire Extinguisher Training)

 This course covers Resident Advisor responsibilities with regard to fire and life safety.
-Resident Advisors become a point of contact for the Fire Marshal’s Office when responding to an emergency in a Campus Life or Greek Life residential buildings.
+Resident Advisors become a point of contact for the Fire and Life Safety’s Office when responding to an emergency in a Campus Life or Greek Life residential buildings.

 This course covers Graduate Student responsibilities with regard to fire and life safety.
-Graduate Students become a point of contact for the Fire Marshal’s Office when responding to an emergency in laboratory setting.
+Graduate Students become a point of contact for the Fire and Life Safety’s Office when responding to an emergency in laboratory setting.
 This course includes extinguishing a controlled fire via a training simulator.

 This course reviews waste management basics for non-laboratory areas on campus, addressing hazardous materials or components and its byproduct that become a hazardous waste when it is removed from the process, intended for discarding or is determined to no longer be of use.